 There have been many studies evaluating the accuracy of dipsticks tests.
 These are mostly in relation to their role detecting bacteriuria and UTI.
 A meta-analysis of 26 studies in children, showed wide differences in diagnostic accuracy across studies.
 This could not be fully explained by differences in age, or by differences in the definition of the criterion standard.
 The lack of an adequate explanation for the heterogeneity of the dipstick accuracy stimulates an ongoing debate.

-Overall, the sensitivity of the urine dipstick test for nitrites has been found to be low (45 %-60% in most situations) with higher levels of specificity (85 %-98%).
+Overall, the sensitivity of the urine dipstick test for nitrites in testing for a UTI has been found to be low (45-60% in most situations) with higher levels of specificity (85-98%).
 The test for nitrites has its highest accuracy in specific populations such as pregnant women, urology patients and elderly people.
 The test for nitrites may perform better in asymptomatic patients and in patients who are not on antibiotics.

-Sensitivity of the urine dipstick test for leucocyte-esterase has been found to be, in general, slightly higher than for the dipstick test for nitrites (48%-86%), while the specificity was slightly lower (17 %-93%).
+When testing for urinary tract infections, the sensitivity of the urine dipstick test for leukocyte esterase has been found to be, in general, slightly higher than for the dipstick test for nitrites (48-86%), while the specificity was slightly lower (17-93%).
 Generally, this results in a lower accuracy, compared to the test for nitrites, lower predictive values of positive test results and similar predictive values of negative test results.

-The leucocyte-esterase test has been found to have a much higher accuracy in urology patients.
+The leukocyte esterase test has been found to have a much higher accuracy in urology patients.
 Sensitivity is highest in primary care, but requires further investigations because of the high rates of false positives.
 In primary care, negative results do not exclude the presence of infection.

 Further reading & references